-To achieve its tummy-toning effects, a tummy tuck requires an incision above the pubic bone and a small one around the belly button.
+To achieve its tummy-toning effects, a tummy tuck surgery requires an incision above the pubic bone and a small one around the belly button.
 Abdominoplasty incisions are strategically placed in the lower abdomen so that the final scar can be concealed by underwear; in fact, the placement of the scar can be moved depending on the patient’s preferred style of underwear.
-Certain factors such as the patient’s anatomy could lead to a somewhat longer tummy tuck scar or a scar that’s positioned slightly higher than usual.
+Certain factors such as the patient’s anatomy could lead to a somewhat longer scar or a scar that’s positioned slightly higher than usual.
 In general, Dr. Sayed will place your scar as low as possible for optimal concealment.

 The final scar may take many months to blend in and may still be somewhat visible, especially in patients with olive-toned skin.
 Darker-skinned patients have a slightly higher risk of developing thicker scars; however, Dr. Sayed will employ certain techniques to try to minimize this.
 Many patients benefit from special scar-minimization products and some have had laser treatments to further improve their scars.
 Of course, Dr. Sayed always strives to make his incisions as fine and low as possible, employing superb suturing technique and sewing the incision in a way that minimizes the risk of forming “dog-ear” bulges at either end.